jassBawa/npx-jascodes/README.md

 # JasCodes CLI

-Welcome to the ShubhCodes CLI!
+Welcome to the JasCodes CLI!
 This tool provides a quick and stylish way to introduce Shubhankit, showcase his skills, and share his contact information.

 ## Summary